ivy-llc/ivy/docs/partial_source/deep_dive/13_ivy_tests.rst

 then we should not use the helper :code:`test_array_function`.
 For example, :code:`ivy.num_gpus` does not receive any arrays in the input, and so we should not make us of :code:`test_array_function` in the test implementation.

+**Round Up**

+This should have hopefully given you a good feel for how the tests are implemented in Ivy.

+If you're ever unsure of how best to proceed, please check out the discussions on the `repo <https://github.com/unifyai/ivy>`_ for FAQs, and reach out on `discord <https://discord.gg/ZVQdvbzNQJ>`_ if you have any questions!